korem-lab/pymgpipe/README.md

 ### Creating a local copy
 Clone repository into desired directory.
 Run `pip install .` from within directory, or `pip install path/to/directory`<br/>
 If you're having issues with dependencies, try running `pip install -r requirements.txt`

+### Testing installation
+To ensure you have **pymgpipe** running correctly, follow the example shown at `examples/workflow.ipynb`.
+Change the `solver` param to correspond to your solver of choice and run through the steps.